Minsk is the capital and largest city of Belarus.

 So...
 How Safe Is Minsk Really?

-Although many reports claim otherwise, Minsk is a city where you have to try hard in order to find trouble or have something bad happen to you, and most tourist have nothing but positive experiences when it comes to safety.
+Although many reports claim otherwise, Minsk is a city where you have to try hard to find trouble or have something bad happen to you, and most tourists have nothing but positive experiences when it comes to safety.

 Heavy police presence can also lead to some uncomfortable situations: if you take photographs of state buildings or the Lenin monument, you might get in trouble with the authorities.